SodaWithoutSparkles/revanced-troubleshooting-guide/02-add-patch.md

 You need to have the following to follow this guide:

 - An Android smartphone with
-    - android 8 or later
+    - Android 8 or later
     - 1GB or more storage space
     - Previous ReVanced version
     - Patched ReVanced on the phone before